With almost ten years of experience, XO Tours has become one of Saigon’s most trusted food tours and was the first to feature all-female bike drivers.

 They spoke clearly, with good English.

-All throughout our rides together, they continuously talked with us and explained each area we were driving through.
+Throughout our rides together, they continuously talked with us and explained each area we were driving through.
 They made us feel very comfortable and were very knowledgeable.

 First Stop – Introductions and Soup

-Our first stop was to meet the rest of the tour group, including our charismatic tour-leader, Sang.
+Our first stop was to meet the rest of the tour group, including our charismatic tour leader, Sang.

 He introduced all 14 of our tour group and welcomed us with a brief introduction of the tour.